 Your walls are not the only vulnerable ones to termite attacks.
 Wooden doors, furniture, and structural supports (beams and pillars) could also be infected.
 Furniture, beams, and support might have cracks or holes, while windows and doors may be difficult to open.

-This is your signal to call Diamond Exterminators immediately.
+This is your signal to call Diamond Exterminators for termite inspection immediately.
 Our contractors will remove the damaged parts, as well as disassemble the electrical wiring and plumbing that may have been affected by the infestation.
 Once we make sure that we’ve removed all traces of infestation and targeted the heart of the colony, we infuse strong wood sealers deep into the area and the surrounding structures.

 Bear in mind, though, that this list is just a rough summary.The damage in your home may lie somewhere in between the categories and require custom solutions.
 Your best bet is still to call our professionalswho can accurately diagnose your home’s infestation levels.